ahmadkarkouti/UWL-Mart/README.txt

-#Version 0.1.3
+#Version 0.1.5

 ##########################################################################################
 Updates:

--	login.html file has been added to the repository.
+-	register.html file has been added to the repository.
--	index.html has been updated with a href to the login.html file.
--	stylesheet.css has been updated.

 ##########################################################################################